autoplot/documentation/javadoc/org/das2/dataset/WeightsVectorDataSet.md

+# org.das2.dataset.WeightsVectorDataSet

-# org.das2.dataset.WeightsVectorDataSetDataSet with non-zero values when the source data is valid.
+DataSet with non-zero values when the source data is valid.

 ***
 <a name="create"></a>
 # create